Stuckertks09/vision-ui-automation-engine/README.md

 1. **Clean generalization** — No hardcoded selectors or task-specific logic
 2. **Production-grade interaction patterns** — Framework-aware clicks, modal handling, React event dispatch
 3. **Realistic UI interaction** across two complex SPAs (Linear + Notion)
-4. **A structured dataset** suitable for training future Softlight models
+4. **A structured dataset** suitable for training future automation models and specialized sub-agents.

 The agent successfully navigates 4 distinct workflows without any pre-programmed knowledge of Linear or Notion's UI structure.
 It learns each app's interaction patterns through observation and adapts its strategy based on what it sees.